ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 ## D3D11
----
 ### Input Layout
-+ How to understand inputlayout object in 3D11 framework and GPU Hardware how to use them ?
++ How to understand input layout object in 3D11 framework and  how does GPU Hardware use them ?
-	- *D3D11_INPUT_ELEMENT_DESC*, describes each element's property, including data format, wich slot to bind, offset in each stride.
+	- *D3D11_INPUT_ELEMENT_DESC*, describes each element's property, including data format, binding slot, offset, and stride.
-	- *IASetVertexBuffers()*, binds vertex buffer to input assembler stage. including the beginning slot, number of buffers, array of buffer address, stride and offset.
+	- `IASetVertexBuffers()`, binds vertex buffer to input assembler stage. including the beginning slot, number of buffers, array of buffer address, stride and offset.
-	- with input layout object decribing each element of each slot and each buffer's stride, GPU hardware should know how to read vertex data correctly.
+	- with input layout object describing each element of each slot and each buffer's stride, GPU hardware should know how to read vertex data correctly.

 ### GPU resources and views
 - vertex buffer, index buffer, constant buffer, stream output buffer, these four kinds buffer can be bind to pipe directly.